 Data Space accommodates all the data necessary for processing the user program.
-This space comprises the RAM resource, the processor core and peripheral registers, as well as read-only data such as constants and look-up tables in OTP/EPROM.
+This space comprises the RAM resource, the processor core and peripheral registers, as well as read-only data such as constants and look-up tables in Program memory.